 Drinking water helps all of your body functions, not just the immune system.
 It induces oxygen through your bloodstream and purifies your body by removing toxins and bacteria that can be harmful, before they build up.
 As a result, dehydration or not drinking enough water can affect the innate immune system.
 Your necessary water intake will mostly depend on your body weight, but experts recommend drinking at least 2 liters of water per day.

 Reducing stress during the day will easily help your body prepare for bedtime at night.
 A high level of stress hormones can prevent white blood cells from eliminating pathogens, like infections or viruses.
 Thanks to the close connection between sleep and immune system, getting good sleep reduces stress and strengthens your immunity.
 You can try other methods as well to minimize stress, such as exercising, meditating, or practicing a hobby.
 In some cases, something as simple as going for a walk can put you in a positive place.

-Sleep and immune system have a direct connection, as sleep is an important pillar that boosts your immunity.
+Sleep and the immune system have a direct connection, as sleep is an important pillar that boosts your immunity.
 Sleep reduces your stress levels and gives the space for your defense system to produce immunity cells that fight infections and viruses.

-When you’re sleeping, your stress levels, adrenaline, and anxiety decreases while cytokines production is increased.
+When you’re sleeping, your stress levels, adrenaline, and anxiety decrease while cytokines production is increased.
 Sleep deprivation will lessen cytokines production, which is one of the main factors fighting against diseases.
 As a result, the lack of sleep will weaken your immune system.